ucsb-cs148-w24/project-pj13-medminder/team/sprint03/lect16.md

 Fixed errors on last PR, approved Michael's PR, working on asking User Info when account is created

 Edwin:
-Finished mobile UI view so that everything scales correctly, approved PRs
+Finished mobile UI view so that everything scales correctly, approved PRs, working on mobile view for dashboard

 Tim:
 Working on alert UI